keithrabb/stock-analysis/README.md

 *The answer came to me while I was dreaming about this problem and led me to resolution to push through the project.*
 *Get rid of the "junk" that is not needed, then continue on."*

 *This is done by creating the tickerIndex, running the tickIndex loop, then closing it (no nested loop).
-Another methond I believe speed up the process was,rather than creating an "And Cells(*, *), and creating "tickerIndex = tickerIndex + 1" at the end of the 2nd loop.*
+Another methond I believe sped up the process was, rather than creating an "And Cells(*, *), and creating "tickerIndex = tickerIndex + 1" at the end of the 2nd loop.*

 ## Screen-Shots - Code Time
 ### 2017 Original Code Run Time